mpmont/blog.marcomonteiro.net/all_collections/_posts/2012-11-23-composer-+-oh-my-zsh.md

 ---
 layout: post
 title: Composer + Oh-My-Zsh
 date: 2012-11-23
 tag: composer,my-zsh,php,zsh
 description: Oh-my-zsh is a community driven framework that you can use to manage your zsh configuration.

-**What about composer?**
-I have a blog you know?
-I write stuff from time to
 author: Marco Monteiro
 categories: [composer,my-zsh,php,zsh]
 ---

 Oh-my-zsh is a community driven framework that you can use to manage your zsh configuration.

 **What about composer?**
 I have a blog you know?
 I write stuff from time to time.
 Keep up, Internet.

 <!--more-->